0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 > If I can get you to make a commitment, I will have set the stage for your automatic and ill considered consistency to that commitment.

-* **use the foot-in-the-door technique**: get an initial, small commitment -- favour, admission etc. --  then incrementally grow it overtime;
+* **use the foot-in-the-door technique**: get an initial, small commitment -- a favour; an admission etc. --  then incrementally grow it overtime;
 * **leverage consistency**: people tend to be **consistent** with earlier commitments, and the effects are very strong;
 * **get public commitments**: people will change their self image to be consistent with commitments, especially public declarations -- e.g. being environmentally conscientious;
-* **incentivise internalised choice**: commitments must be a choice, use *small* incentives to get initial commitments;
+* **incentivise internalised choice**: commitments must be a choice, use *small* incentives to get initial commitments -- the smaller it is, the more it feels like a choice;
 * **leverage exclusivity**: exclusiveness significantly raises perceived value and heightens commitment;
 * **get written commitments**: they serve as a reminder, and social proof;